lastweek/lastweek.github.io/docs/notes/cache_coherence.md

     - A coherence transaction is a multi-step distributed transaction.
       It involes sending requests, serialize conflicts, receiving responses/ACKs.

-When in doubt, read the [discussion](https://software.intel.com/en-us/forums/intel-moderncode-for-parallel-architectures/topic/700477) posted by Dr. Bandwidth.
+When in doubt, read the [discussion](https://software.intel.com/en-us/forums/intel-moderncode-for-parallel-architectures/topic/700477) posted by Dr. Bandwidth, especially this one on detailed [cache coherence flows on a procuder-consumer case](../../docs/pubs/misc/dr-bandwidth-core2core-cache-coherence-explain.pdf), which is essential if you are trying to implement high-performance spinlocks and concurrency data structures.

 ### AMD